the following are Frequently asked questions about my services and abilities.

 Do you allow drop ins?
 Can I watch you work?

-The simple answer to this is no. For security reasons, i do not allow drop ins as I do not have a commercial site, and for safety reasons, I do not allow customers to come into the shop or near the work bench to watch me work.
+The simple answer to this is no. For liability reasons, i do not allow drop ins as I do not have a commercial site, and for safety reasons, I do not allow customers to come into the shop or near the work bench to watch me work.
 This mitigates the risk to you, the customer, and reduces the legal liability to me, should something go wrong while I'm working.

 The high polish finish you use for stainless steel firearms seems easy enough, should I try it myself?

 While the polishes I use are readily available from Brownells, the actual technique for doing it requires the correct wheels, and equipment to produce it.
 Keep in mind that I spent years watching and being taught by a master craftsman produce the finishes that I use.
 He also described the correct method for applying the finish as well.

 It is extremely easy to ruin the finish on your firearm if you don't understand the process, as well as damage screws and screw holes.
 I would recommend either having somebody refinish the firearm for you, or I would recommend you take the time to read up on the subject (Bob Brownell's 'gunsmith kinks' has a whole section describing the process for the 'master finish.)
 Then, once you read about the process and understand it, practice on various metals and then build up to working on similar metals to those found in your firearm before you attempt to do it on your own firearm.